aidanastridge/Financial-Time-Series-Analysis-in-R/README.md

 Weighted Sales Pairs: The weighted sales pairs are the most challenging of calculations found within the index.
 Significant assumptions must be made: Not every sales pair should contribute the same to the index price.
 A popular method of attributing weight is taking the percentage-change in price, modelling the latter as a distribution (histogram) and taking those weights – the pairs with similar percentage changes in price are associated with their weight, and therefore placed either higher or lower in importance for the index calculation.

+### Methodology

+Defined as repeat sales methodology, a property must have been sold twice to be considered for the index.
+After passing the endogenous checklist, the estimation of the index is calculated by casting all qualified paired values through a linear regression algorithm.

+### Final Model

+Regression with Residuals ARIMA(3,0,1)

 ### Analysis

 * ACF